 No, we pay bills and budget the rest making sure we have enough money to last us until we get paid again and that’s what I’m trying to teach her.
 That’s why we decided to give her the monthly child allowance that we get for her paid into her bank account directly.

 But before you look shocked at how much she gets, read on and find out why it works for us.

 Monthly not weekly

 She gets pocketmoney once a month on a set day which doesn’t change at all as it’s set up through bank transfer.
-My payday is her payday which I think sets her up for when she gets a job.
+Basically, my payday is her payday which I think sets her up for when she gets a job.

 I changed from weekly to monthly when I increased her pocketmoney as I wanted her to have enough money at once to buy something bigger than she would normally buy if she wanted to and also I felt like a month was a better period of time for her to learn to budget over.
 When I paid her weekly, she could, in theory, have spent it all on a day out with her friends and then not worry because the same time next week she’d get paid again – monthly means she has to think more about where she spends her money.